mozilla/vaani.microphone-check/README.md

 To determine the WER for the various microphone/distance pairings of the result set, the repository contains a script `calculate-wer` that when executed as follows
 ```
-kdaviss-MacBook-Pro:vaani.microphone-check kdavis$ ./calculate-wer
+kdaviss-MacBook-Pro:vaani.microphone-check kdavis$ ./calculate-wer --corpus corpus-1
 ```
-passes the result set speech corpora through a STT engine and measures the WER of the resulting transcripts.
+passes the result set speech `corpus-1` through a STT engine and measures the WER of the resulting transcripts.

 The WER results are then written to files of the form
 ```